 Minnesota’s policy establishes sustainability goals for all Minnesota state agencies.
 The state sets a bold sustainable procurement goal of having 25 percent of the state’s total spend on priority contracts be sustainable purchases by 2025.
 The state also created an Office of Enterprise Sustainability to aid agencies in meeting their sustainability goals, and track and report on progress.

-Massachusetts’ Environmentally Preferable Procurement (EPP) Program is a model because of it’s the comprehensive nature of the policy.
+Massachusetts’ Environmentally Preferable Procurement (EPP) Program is a model because of the comprehensive nature of the policy.
 Under the EPP the Commonwealth has developed a guide to help state agencies find sustainable products on their statewide price agreements.
 They also set forth clear roles and responsibilities for EPP across agencies and have established an Environmental Purchasing Advisory Committee and Task Force.
 The Commonwealth also releases annual progress reports on green procurement goals.

 Webinar by Responsible Purchasing Network on creating a Sustainable Purchasing Policy and How the Cities of Portland, OR and Santa Monica, CA are implementing their policies.